resttime/cl-liballegro/README.md

 Usages
 --------------
 1. `al_*` becomes `al:*`
 2. Do not pass ALLEGRO_COLOR to functions, use four numbers instead.
-(CFFI cannot pass structures by value, only pointers)
+(CFFI cannot pass structures by value)
 3. `(al:rest secs)` is `(al:rest-time secs)` instead because of symbol interference with (rest list).
 4. `(al:get-pixel bitmap x y)` returns a Common Lisp structure instead of an ALLEGRO_COLOR structure.
+5. `allegro_*` is removed mostly

 ```cl
 ;;; (al:get-pixel bitmap x y) returns this structure